MOS Technology: GMT Microelectronics

-After Commodore's bankruptcy in 1994, Commodore Semiconductor Group, MOS's successor, was bought by its former management for about $4.3 million, plus an additional $1 million to cover miscellaneous expenses including EPA license.
+After Commodore's bankruptcy in 1994, Commodore Semiconductor Group, MOS's successor, was bought by its former management for about $4.3 million, plus an additional $1 million to cover miscellaneous expenses including a United States Environmental Protection Agency (EPA) license.
 Dennis Peasenell became CEO.
-In December 1994, EPA entered into a Prospective Purchase Agreement (limiting the company's liability in exchange for sharing the costs of cleanup) with GMT Microelectronics.
-In 1994, the company, operating under the name GMT Microelectronics (Great Mixed-signal Technologies), reopened MOS Technology's original, circa-1970 one-micrometre fab in Audubon, Montgomery County, Pennsylvania that Commodore had closed in 1993.
+In December 1994, the EPA entered into a Prospective Purchase Agreement (limiting the company's liability in exchange for sharing the costs of cleanup) with GMT Microelectronics.
+In 1994, the company, operating under the name GMT Microelectronics (Great Mixed-signal Technologies), reopened MOS Technology's original, circa-1970 one-micrometre process fab (semiconductor fabrication plant) in Audubon, Montgomery County, Pennsylvania that Commodore had closed in 1993.

 The plant had been on the EPA's National Priorities List of hazardous waste sites since October 4, 1989.
-This was due to a 1974 leak of trichloroethylene (TCE) from an underground 250-gallon concrete storage tank used by Commodore Business Machines in the semiconductor cleaning process.
-Leaks from tank had caused the local groundwater to become contaminated with TCE and other volatile organic compounds (VOCs) in 1978.
-By 1999 GMT Microelectronics had $21 million in revenues and 183 employees working on the site.
-Announced in March 1999, GMT would have provided foundry services based on TelCom's Bipolar and SiCr Thin Film Resistor processes and would have been a licensed alternate source for TelCom's Bipolar based products, with production running at 10,000 5-inch wafers per month, producing CMOS, BiCMOS, NMOS, bipolar and SOI devices.
+This was due to a 1978 leak of trichloroethylene (TCE) from an underground 250-gallon (946-liter) concrete storage tank used by Commodore Business Machines in the semiconductor cleaning process.
+Leaks from the tank had caused the local groundwater to become contaminated with TCE and other volatile organic compounds (VOCs) in 1978.
+By 1999, GMT Microelectronics had $21 million in revenues and 183 employees working on the site.
+Announced in March 1999, GMT would have provided foundry services based on TelCom's Bipolar and SiCr (silicon chromium) Thin Film Resistor processes and would have been a licensed alternate source for TelCom's Bipolar based products, with production running at 10,000 5-inch semiconductor wafers per month, producing CMOS, BiCMOS, NMOS, bipolar and SOI (silicon on insulator) devices.
 In 2000, GMT Microelectronics discontinued operations and abandoned all of its assets at the Commodore Semiconductor Group superfund site.